aerogear-attic/aerogear-app-metrics/README.md

 docker-compose up
 ```

-### Example Client Request
+### Example Client Requests

-This section shows an example `curl` request which can be used to send some data to the `/metrics` endpoint.
+This section shows example `curl` requests which can be used to send some data to the `/metrics` endpoint.

+##### App and Device Related Metrics

+The following request corresponds to an app initialization event.

 ```
 curl -i -X POST \